Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 - Connectivity and discovery, expected signals, and example flows are described in Technical Specs.

 [:octicons-gear-24: Technical Specs](technical-specs.md){ .md-button }

+!!! note "Edge‑deployable models"
+    You may prototype with larger cloud‑hosted models during development, but final evaluation is on small, locally run models under limited inference hardware.
+See Competition → [Rules & Scoring](../../competition/rules-scoring.md) for constraints and offline requirements.

 !!! warning "Design for discovery"
     On competition day, endpoints and available signals may change.
 Your software must discover available D‑WIS signals and adapt accordingly.